lyra/embedded-form-glue/README.md

 automatically each sensitive field (pan, security code, ...) into an IFrame, allowing to comply with all regulations.

-The **embedded-form-glue** glue library provides a set of utilities to easily integrate the Payment form into any we application made with Javascript frameworks like React, Vue, Angular, Svelte, Ionic, etc.
+The **embedded-form-glue** library provides a set of utilities to easily integrate the Payment form into any we application made with Javascript frameworks like React, Vue, Angular, Svelte, Ionic, etc.